RafaelBarbosatec/bonfire/README.md

 ## Credits

  * The entire FlameEgine team, especially [Erick](https://github.com/erickzanardo).
+ * [Renan](https://github.com/renancaraujo) That helped in the translation of the readme.
  * And all those who were able to contribute as they could.